-These are parsnips that were planted last spring and have been left in the ground over the winter to deep freeze.
-When parsnips are left in the ground throughout the winter, the extreme cold converts the starches into sugar and allows the parsnips' flavor to mellow, giving way to a brilliant sweetness.
+These parsnips were planted last spring and left in the ground over the winter to deep freeze.
+During their winter 'rest' the extreme cold converted the starches into sugar, allowing the parsnips' flavor to mellow, giving way to a brilliant sweetness.

 Never had parsnips?
 If you like carrots, you're pretty much guaranteed to enjoy parsnips.
-Sweeter than carrots and more versatile, these parsnips become sweet, nutty, and succulent when cooked.
+Sweeter, yet earthier than carrots and more versatile, these parsnips become sweet, nutty, and succulent when cooked.
 Parsnips can be roasted or used in chowder, soups, and purees.
-You can even make parsnip wine!
+You can even make parsnip wine and parsnip cake!